 Course studied: BA Hotel & Catering Management, 1977

-Current position: Non-Executive Director of Tesco plc and the RMA Group, an Advisor to Thai Union Group and an Honorary Advisor to the Thailand Board of Investment
+Position at time of writing: Non-Executive Director of Tesco plc and the RMA Group, an Advisor to Thai Union Group and an Honorary Advisor to the Thailand Board of Investment

 You studied Hotel and Catering Management at Strathclyde, but pursued a very different career after graduation.
 What led you to make that change?